 People Who Suffer from Depression Don’t Want You to Know About It

 Depression comes with a stigma, which makes the patients very discreet about their condition.
 Most people think depression is just a period of sadness, something you can get out of on your own.
-Clinical depression is not sadness.
+Clinical depression is not sadness or grief.

 People don’t understand depression; they don’t understand an episode can be triggered by something they consider normal.
 The truth is those who struggle with depression want to be normal, to get away from the stigma, but they are too afraid to say.